LinkedIn

 Study and work in Bavaria

-The Hightech Agenda offers a pristine environment for science, technology, engineering and mathematics (STEM) study programs, leading to limitless career prospects throughout Bavaria.
+The Hightech Agenda offers an immaculate environment for science, technology, engineering and mathematics (STEM) study programmes, culminating in limitless career prospects across Bavaria.

-With a newly announced capacity for an additional 3,800 academic positions, including a further 1,000 additional professorships, the Hightech Agenda has substantially increased Bavaria’s already impressive educational offering.
-In particular, 100 chairs have been newly established in the field of artificial intelligence.
+The Hightech Agenda’s recent announcement of an additional 3,800 academic positions, including 1,000 additional professorships, has substantially increased Bavaria’s already impressive higher education offering.
+Particularly worthy of note is the establishment of 100 university chairs in the field of artificial intelligence.

-One thing is certain: Great academic careers begin in Bavaria!
-The region is home to several internationally renowned universities.
-Due to the Hightech Agenda’s billions worth of educational investments and Bavaria being home to one of the most modern higher education laws in Germany, internationally renowned universities are destined to maintain their top position in the international rankings.
-In 2022, the Technical University of Munich (TUM) further improved its international ranking by scoring 5th worldwide in the field of robotics according to the CSRankings.
-TUM has consolidated its position as a leading high-tech university, being the only European university to score within the top ten of the ranking.
-Furthermore, in the year 2022 alone, 13 European Research Council (ERC) grants were awarded to young Bavarian scientists.
-The ERC grant thereby offered up to €1.5 million to Bavaria’s leading scientists with a passion for innovation.
+One thing is certain: great academic careers begin in Bavaria!
+The state is home to a number of internationally renowned universities.
+The Hightech Agenda’s billions of investments in education, combined with Bavaria’s higher education legislation – which is among the most modern in Germany – means that the state’s internationally renowned universities are set to maintain their leading position in the international rankings.
+In 2022, the Technical University of Munich (TUM) further improved its international standing, finishing fifth worldwide in the field of robotics with CSRankings.
+TUM has consolidated its position as a leading high-tech university, becoming the only European university ranked in the top ten.
+In addition, young scientists in Bavaria secured 13 European Research Council (ERC) grants in 2022 alone.
+Each ERC grant provides up to €1.5 million for leading scientists in Bavaria with a passion for innovation.

 Research in Bavaria